Telluride Mountain Club 2021 Recap Report

 - Organized volunteer missions to upgrade hardware on the route

-- Announcements to public on Via Ferrata route access and closures
+- Announcements to public on Via Ferrata route access

 - Coordination with the United States Forest Service (USFS) on initial conversations related to NEPA in 2022

 - Continued stewardship to keep the Via Ferrata route free and open to the public